Pregnant patients without access to abortion face a ‘death sentence,’ U.S. House panel told - NewsBreak

 “My abortion was the best decision I ever made, and it was an act of self-love,” she said.

-The post Pregnant patients without access to abortion face a ‘death sentence,’ U.S. House panel told appeared first on Michigan Advance .
+The post Pregnant patients without access to abortion face a ‘death sentence,’ U.S. House panel told appeared first on Pennsylvania Capital-Star .

 Comments / 0